IMA operates under the leadership of its President and Chief Executive Officer.

 Ms. Dallmann is the current Chair of the IMA Minneapolis Chapter and the immediate past Chapter president.
 For the past three years, she has served as a delegate of the Northern Lights Regional Council.

 David DiMare is an engineering program manager at Hewlett Packard Corporation, where he is responsible for managing new product introduction and several other business processes.
 Prior to joining HP, he worked in several senior level management positions in finance and accounting.

 Mr. DiMare received his B.S. in Business Administration-Accounting from San Jose State University.

 A past president of IMA’s Peninsula-Palo Alto Chapter, Mr. DiMare most recently concluded his third year (two terms) as president of the Golden West Council.
 Among his other IMA activities, Mr. DiMare previously served as IMA regional vice president, on the External Member Relations Committee from 2006-08, and on the Global Service Pool Advisory Committee from 2009-11.
-He is currently treasurer of the Stuart Cameron McLeod Society.
+He is currently president of the Stuart Cameron McLeod Society.